hanminthu1985/data/syllables/karen/README.md

 myanmar-karen-word-lists
 ========================

+These files were taken form a project hosted at github.com/kanyawtech/myanmar-karen-word-lists

+For further information: kanyawtech.org

 A selection of Myanmar, Sgaw Karen, and Pwo Karen word lists for line breaking and spell-checking.

 This list is part of a project hosted at: github.com/kanyawtech/myanmar-karen-word-lists/.